Why Google Workspace may be right for your business

 Most of us simply don’t need all the bells and whistles that Microsoft stuffs into its applications.
 Consider Google’s software: Great collaboration features are just the beginning.

 For many, the decision to equip their business with Google’s software applications boiled down a single need: collaboration.

 More and more companies have settled on Google because it was at the forefront of cloud-based tools, and syncing information is key as it allows people to do everything remotely.
-It’s really a streamlined process, and everything is easy to manage.
+It’s a streamlined process, and everything is easy to manage.

 When migrating from Microsoft, it may take a while to switch your workflow from MS Office to Google Apps.
 It may also take some time and some encouragement to convince some users to accept the folder structure in Gmail versus what they’ve been used to using with Outlook.

-Is G Suite for everyone?
+Is Google Workspace for everyone?

-May be right for you
+Why it may be right for you

 There’s a significant advantage when it comes to email organization: Instead of filling up your computer’s hard drive with gigabytes of emails, you can archive messages in the cloud and never need to worry about syncing them to another device.

-Yes it’s true there are more features in Word, Excel, PowerPoint and other Microsoft products.
+Yes, it’s true there are more features in Word, Excel, PowerPoint, and other Microsoft products.
 However other than the rare occasion, how many times will you really miss not having access to those features?
 Most people use only a tiny fraction of the bells and whistles that Microsoft stuffs into its apps anyway.